Franklyne-kibet/accidents-data-pipeline/analytics_engineering/dbt_accidents/README.md

 ### Execution

-We are runnning our project in dbt cloud:
+We are runnning the project in dbt cloud:

 1) Create a Production Environment and configure it accordingly.